RubyTzu/restaurant/README.md

 ## Features
 - Include express from node.js module
 - Using handlebars for view engine
-- listing restaurant list from restaurant.json
+- Listing restaurant list from restaurant.json
-- searching restaurant by title or category
+- Searching restaurant by title or category
-- click restaurant card and open a new page for more information
+- Click restaurant card and open a new page for more information

 ### Searching
-type the title or category of the restaurant in search bar
+Type the title or category of the restaurant in search bar

 ### Show restaurant details
 In index page, press the restaurant card,